-- 8.3 It is therefore the Council's policy that any surplus generated from charging shall be seen as a corporate resource to be used where need is greatest, provided this is not prohibited by other statutory requirements or government guidance. - 8.4 However, it is acknowledged that the ability to use charges to deliver the targets set by Members requires a degree of freedom to experiment and corporate controls (as expressed through this policy) need to avoid imposing unnecessary restrictions.
-Therefore, proposals for 'reinvesting' any additional income raised from charging in the expansion and development of a particular service will need to be considered as part of the annual review of charges.
-Each proposal will therefore be considered on its own merits at that time. - 8.5 It is also recognised that in some special circumstances (such as Building Control) the approach to the use of surplus may be influenced by Government Guidance. - 8.6 It is also the Council's policy that, subject to any requirements imposed by the Council's standing orders, charges for individual services may be varied "in year" at the discretion of the responsible Director following discussion with the AD Financial Services and appropriate Portfolio Holder.
+- 8.5 It is also recognised that in some special circumstances (such as Building Control) the approach to the use of surplus may be influenced by Government Guidance. - 8.6 It is also the Council's policy that, subject to any requirements imposed by the Council's standing orders, charges for individual services may be varied "in year" at the discretion of the responsible Director following discussion with the AD Financial Services Chief Finance Officer and appropriate Portfolio Holder.